BnDLett/PyMedia/README.md

 1. "Resume" doesn't work while playing an audio, meanwhile alternative does.
 2. Can not load local files.
 3. Audio thread potentionally not closing when it is supposed to.
+4. Audio not starting after queue is finished.

 # How to use
 1. Find a local or youtube audio file.